wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 The `CrossChainReceiver` contract is designed to handle the receipt of tokens and payloads from another blockchain.
 It ensures that the tokens are correctly transferred to the designated recipient on the receiving chain.

-Key functions include:

- - **`receivePayloadAndTokens`** - processes the incoming tokens and payload from another chain, decodes the recipient's address, and transfers the tokens to that address using the Wormhole protocol

 Let's start writing the `CrossChainReceiver` contract:

-1. Create a new file named `CrossChainReceiver.sol` in the `src` directory:
+1. Create a new file named `CrossChainReceiver.sol` in the `/src` directory:

     ```bash
     touch src/CrossChainReceiver.sol